 n) Dietary Changes:

 Some foods can actually irritate fissures as they pass through the bowels.
-Pickled foods and where to buy cheap amoxil hot, spicy ingredients often have this effect.
+Pickled foods and hot, spicy ingredients often have this effect.

 o) Gentle Wiping: